Frequently Asked Questions

 Unless your home was constructed with special attention to energy efficiency, adding insulation will probably reduce your utility bills.
 The amount of energy you conserve will depend on several factors: your local climate; the size, shape, and construction of your house; the living habits of your family; the type and efficiency of the heating and cooling systems; and the fuel you use.
 Energy conserved is money saved, and the annual savings increase when utility rates go up.
 Insulation upgrades also add to the value of your home.

 3. How much insulation should my house have?

 "Insulation," says Bob Vila, host of the nationally syndicated TV program that bears his name, "is the most efficient energy-saving expenditure."
 Vila says homeowners should check attics to determine the amount of insulation already installed.
 "Most homes built before 1980 have inadequate insulation," he said, noting that if insulation between the joists of the attic floor comes only to the top of the joist, it probably makes sense to install more insulation.

 The U.S. Department of Energy recommends home insulation R-values based on where you live.
-See R-value recommendations or use the R-value calculator.
+See R-value recommendations for your climate zone.